kencormack/pistar-lastqso/README.md

 # pistar-lastqso
-## A Tool to Monitor DMR, YSF, D-STAR, NXDN, and P25 Traffic, on Pi-Star
+## A Tool to Monitor DMR, YSF, D-STAR, NXDN, P25, and M17, on Pi-Star
+## (M17 support is limited to network traffic only, in version 3.2.0)
 **This program was written for the official pi-star version 4.1.4 and later only.
 NO testing has been done, nor will it ever be done, with earlier versions.
 Likewise, no third-party "enhanced" dashboards or other user assembled hotspot concoctions are supported.**

 Note: Some screenshots shown below may not always reflect the latest version, differing only in minor cosmetics from the tool's current version.